Analyzing And Improving Neural Speaker Embeddings for ASR

 \section{Abstract}

-Neural speaker embeddings encode the speaker's speech characteristics through a DNN model and are prevalent for speaker verification tasks.
-However, few studies have investigated the usage of neural speaker embeddings for an ASR system.
-In this work, we present our efforts w.r.t integrating neural speaker embeddings into a conformer based hybrid HMM ASR system.
+Neural speaker embeddings encode the speaker’s speech characteristics through a DNN model and are prevalent for speaker verification tasks.
+However, only a few inconclusive studies have investigated the usage of neural speaker embeddings for an ASR system.
+In this work, we present our efforts w.r.t integrating neural speaker embeddings into a \conformer-based hybrid HMM ASR system.
 For ASR, our improved embedding extraction pipeline in combination with the \weightedSimpleAdd integration method results in \xvec and \cvec reaching on par performance with \ivecs.
-We further compare and analyze different speaker embeddings.
-We present our acoustic model improvements obtained by switching from newbob learning rate schedule to one cycle learning schedule resulting in a $\sim$3\% relative WER reduction on \swb, additionally reducing the overall training time by 17\%.
-By further adding neural speaker embeddings, we gain additional $\sim$3\% relative WER improvement on Hub5'00.
-Our best \conformer-based hybrid ASR system with speaker embeddings achieves 9.0\% WER on Hub5'00 and Hub5'01 with training on SWB 300h.
+We further analyze, compare and combine different speaker embeddings.
+We improve our already strong baseline by switching to one cycle learning schedule while reducing the training time.
+By further adding neural speaker embeddings, we gain additional improvements.
+This results in our best \conformer-based hybrid ASR system with speaker embeddings achieving 9.0\% WER on Hub5’00 and Hub5’01 while only training on SWB 300h.

 \glsresetall